yamin-shihab/study-notes/grade_7/english_language_arts.md

 * To correct a comma splice, we can insert a conjunction (FANBOYS) between the two independent clauses. *(We had a nice time, so I hope we can meet again soon.)*
 * Start a new sentence. *(I didn't like the movie.
 The movie was weird.)*
 * Or insert a semicolon between the two independent clauses (only when they are related). *(I liked the book; it was fascinating.)*
+* When trying to understand a word you don't know, you can look to its context.
+* If it's an adjective, verb, adverb, or noun, you can read how it's described alongside other word. *(I loathed and hated the thing!
+Loathed means hate.
+He ran quickly and swiftly.
+Swiftly means fast.)*

 ## Paragraphs